 Short-term Rental (Tier 2).
-A principal or secondary residence that is offered, on occasion, in whole or in part, for not more than a total of one-hundred twenty (120) days in a calendar year as a short-term rental.
-(Approved 8-0 10/6/22)
+A principal or secondary residence that is offered, on occasion, in whole or in part, for no greater than a total of one-hundred twenty (120) calendar days per year as a short-term rental.

 Short-term Rental (Tier 3).
-A residential dwelling unit this is offered, in whole or in part, as a short-term rental that either:
+A residential dwelling unit that may or may not be a primary or secondary residence that is offered, in whole or in part, on occasion for greater than one-hundred twenty (120) calendar days per year as a short-term rental.